brunomikoski/Debug-Panel/README.md

 *This is still in heavy development, please use it carefully*

+# DOCUMENTATION IS OUTDATED, A LOT HAVE CHANGED ON 0.2.0

 ## Features
 - Not Boatload with a lot of unrelated features.